glennramalho/espmod/README.md

 To install it is quite simple.

 First download the latest version of SystemC and follow the steps in the instructions to install it.

-It should be noted that you have to enable C++11 as it is required by the Arduino-IDF ESP32 libraries.
-For the version of GCC SystemC will automatically install with C++11 disabled, so I had to force it to switch it on by setting SC_CPLUSPLUS=201103L and adding the -std=c++11 to the CXXFLAGS.
+NOTE: if you have an old version of GCC, like 4.x, you will have to force it to use C++11, as Arduino-IDF ESP32 libraries require it.
+You then need to set SC_CPLUSPLUS=201103L when you build SystemC and use the CPPSTANDARD variable in the Makefile.vars for the ESP model.
+Newer versions of GCC should not need this.

 Download and install the esp IDF and the Arduino IDF.
 The esp IDF can be inside the Arduino directory.
 It should work with the latest versions but I used